-G.2.1 The WBS standard elements defined in this appendix are only applicable to space flight projects.

-G.2.2 The following list of assumptions is provided as background information to assist in the development of the project WBS:

-- a.
-The CADRe captures major assembly actuals (one level lower than subsystem (as defined in the NASA Systems Engineering Handbook (SP-2007-6105 Rev1) and NPR 7123.1)) at major milestones (PDR, CDR, etc.). - b.
+- G.2.1 The WBS standard elements defined in this appendix are only applicable to space flight projects. - G.2.2 The following list of assumptions is provided as background information to assist in the development of the project WBS: - a.
+The CADRe captures major assembly (one level lower than subsystem) actuals at major milestones (PDR, CDR, etc.). - b.
 There are both political and technical requirement drivers to a WBS.